oracle/opengrok/OpenGrok-Messages.md

 Currently supported message types:

 1. `NormalMessage` (normal)

     This message is designed to display some information in the web application.
     Use tags to target a specific project.
 2. `AbortMessage` (abort)

     This message can delete some already published information in the web application.
     Use tags to restrict the deletion only to specific projects.
+3. `StatsMessage` (stats)

+    This message is designed to retrieve some information from the web application.
+    The purpose of the message is specified in the text field as one of:
+       - "reload"  the application reloads the statistics file and returns the loaded statistics
+       - "clean"   the application cleans its current statistics and returns the empty statistics
+       - "get"     the application returns current statistics
+       - otherwise the application returns current statistics

 ## Tags